EttusResearch/uhd/host/docs/usrp2.rst

 Use the *--list* option to get a list of possible raw devices.
 The list result will filter out disk partitions and devices too large to be the sd card.
-The list option has not yet been implemented on macosx.
+The list option has been implemented on Linux, Mac OS X, and Windows.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Use the card burner tool (unix)